luna404/HeRAMS-UserManual/UserGuide_en.md

 Upon login in, you should see a world map.
 Each blue dot on the map represents a single HeRAMS project.
 On the right you see the navigation pane listing all available projects.
 You can also see the list of all available projects in the navigation pane on the left.
-In addition, a brief summary on the number of projects availble in HeRAMS, the total number contributros and health facilities is shown on the buttom left corner.
+In addition, a brief summary on the number of projects available in HeRAMS, the total number contributros and health facilities is shown on the bottom left corner.

-1. To learn more about a proje.ct, either click on the blue dot on the world map or select the project from the navigation pane on the left.
+1. To learn more about a project, either click on the blue dot on the world map or select the project from the navigation pane on the left.
 2. You should now see a pop-up window displaying an overview of the selected project.
 In the upper part of the pop-up you see the project name, the number of health facilities assessed and the number of contributors.
-In the lower part of the pop-up window you cann see a brief summary on the distribution of Health Facility types, their funcationality and service availability.
+In the lower part of the pop-up window you can see a brief summary on the distribution of Health Facility types, their functinality and service availability.
 3. For further details, click the <img src=" images/bt_details.png" height="20" align="top" alt="details"></img> button.
 This will open the project specific dashboard.

 <p align="center">